-Tuta Aquino, the fine cacao producer behind Vale Potumuju/Fazenda Santa Rita in Bahia, Brazil, tells me, “It’s a major challenge to inspect the crop to determine the cacao pod ripeness.
-Here in Bahia, we have all kinds of cacao varieties.
-In our case, we have all sorts of Trinitario hybrids… when ripe, some are yellow, some are greenish-yellow, other are completely red, and others gold.”
+Tuta Aquino is a cacao producer from Vale Potumuju/Fazenda Santa Rita in Brazil.
+He says, “It’s a challenge to inspect the crop to determine its ripeness.
+In Bahia, we have all kinds of cacao varieties.
+We also have Trinitario hybrids… when ripe, some are yellow, greenish-yellow, red, or gold.”

 What is a variety?
 Find out in Geisha vs Bourbon: A Crash Course in Coffee Varieties

 It takes expert knowledge to understand cacao ripeness.
-As Tuta says, “There are many varieties in our same farm, but we can identify the shape of the pods and [so know] their best ripeness points.”
+Tuta says, “There are many varieties on our farm, but we can identify their shape and best ripeness points.”

-Having many varieties on one farm is not uncommon.
-Rogerio Kamei, a cacao producer and chocolatier at Mestiço Chocolate, also in Bahia, says “We have a lot of cacao varieties on my farm, so we began to produce varietal chocolates.
+Having many varieties on one farm isn’t uncommon.
+Rogerio Kamei, a producer and chocolatier at Mestiço Chocolate in Bahia, says “We have a lot of varieties on my farm, so we started producing varietal chocolates.
 I use specific varietals to distinguish flavor profiles and aromas.”

-Once a producer knows their crop is ready to harvest, they can start to hand-pick the pods.
-Since cacao pods ripen at different times, mechanization isn’t possible.
-Often a machete or a specialized knife will be used.
+Once a producer knows their crop is ready to harvest, they hand-pick the pods.
+As the pods ripen at different times, a machete or a specialized knife harvests them instead of a machine.

-However, Tuta tells me, “You must be really, really careful.”
-This is because cacao pods grow out of fertilized flowers, and cacao flowers tend to cluster in what we call a “floral pillow.”
-Tuta continues, “Where one pod has grown, that is the area where the new flowering will happen again next year.
-So, if you cut and hurt that area, you create a wound and the tree will shy away from flowering within the damaged area… meaning that you will decrease productivity.”
+Tuta tells me, “You must be careful.”
+This is because pods grow out of fertilized flowers, and flowers cluster in a “floral pillow.”
+Tuta continues, “Where one pod has grown, that’s the area where the new flowering will happen next year.
+If you cut and hurt that area, you create a wound and the tree will shy away from flowering within the damaged area… you’ll decrease productivity.”

-What’s more, cacao trees can grow tall.
-And unlike coffee trees, they’re often allowed to grow to their full height.
+Cacao trees can grow tall and unlike coffee trees, they’re often allowed to grow to their full height.
 Rogerio tells me, “If the trees are too high, we have to use hooks that enable us to reach pods.”

 The floral pillow; later, cacao pods will grow in this region.
 Credit: Ruta Origen

-Tuta advises that he can only speak about the process in Bahia, where he works.
-He has spoken to producers in Ecuador who use different methods.
-But on his farm, “the picker picks the pod and puts it in a basket.
-They take them to a central area within that orchard.
-Within that area, two pickers will place a wooden box and sit across each other and, with a little machete that is not sharp, they will break the pod.”
+Tuta has spoken to producers in Ecuador who use different methods.
+On his farm, “the picker picks the pod and puts it in a basket.
+They take them to a central area in the orchard.
+Two pickers will place a wooden box and sit across each other and, with a little machete that isn’t sharp, will break the pod.”

 Next comes quality control.
-Much like in specialty coffee, it’s important to inspect and sort the harvest.
+It’s important to inspect and sort the harvest.
 “They’ll inspect it and, for our purpose, which is fine cacao, they check the amount of pulp and ripeness,” Tuta explains.
-“If it’s overripe, it will not go into the wooden box.
+“If it’s overripe, it won’t into the wooden box.
 It will go onto a separate plastic sheet.”

 But this doesn’t mean the beans go to waste.
-Tuta explains that they will still be fermented and sold, but they will be kept separate from the high-quality cacao.
+Tuta explains that they’ll be fermented and sold, but kept separate from the high-quality cacao.

 Two pickers break the cacao pods to separate high-quality and over-ripe ones.
 Credit: Vale Potumuju